 Things HBO Max still needs to work on

 At the moment, the service does not support 4K resolution for its content.
 Warner Bros says it will add 4K support for Wonder Woman 1984 when it launches. and more 4K content will be added in 2021.
 The service recently did away with its seven-day free trial, which makes it a bit harder to just try the service out.
 It would be great if a trial version would be put back.

 Is it worth it?

-For many people, HBO Max is available at no additional cost if they are already an HBO Now subscriber, or have HBO on their cable tv lineup.
-The $14.99 a month price for everyone else is still very high compared to most other streaming services.
-It may be worth it for fans of Friends, The Big Bang Theory, or classic movies.
-However, the lack of Roku and Amazon Fire TV support is a huge detriment to this service’s future success.
+For many people, HBO Max is available at no additional cost if they already pay for HBO on their cable tv lineup.
+The $14.99 a month price for everyone else is still very high compared to most other streaming services and there’s no longer a free trial.
+There’s still a ton of content to watch, however, and that may make it worth it for many people.